This chapter explains how emails are sent in OJS, OMP, and OCS; the configuration options that are available; and how to troubleshoot email issues.

-email_log table of the OJS database.
+email_log table of the database.

-OJS provides a number of options for configuring emails to work in your environment.
+PKP software applications provide a number of options for configuring emails to work in your environment.
 The following configuration options are available for email in

 By default, PHPMailer will send mail through PHP’s built-in